Jang-woo-AnnaSoft/execution-state-preflight/README.md

 This order isn't a ranking by trustworthiness.
 It's a lookup order.
 If an earlier source has the answer, that value is already decided; if it doesn't, you go down one.
 Values are not generated.
 They're read from a defined source.
 Whether a condition holds is answered by observation, not by the model's reasoning.
 If a value isn't found in any defined source, it's unknown.
 If the execution needs it, ask the user.

 The source isn't something the model declares about itself either.
 A pre-execution step queries the defined source directly and fills the value in.
-Leave it to self-reporting and invented values get provenance attached too.
-The model must not manufacture the grounds for its own execution.
+Leave it to self-reporting and invented values get provenance attached too. **The model must not manufacture the grounds for its own execution**.
 Those grounds have to come from defined sources and from the results of pre-execution checks.
 And whatever it ran on should be recorded, so it can be verified and audited.

 This layer doesn't block execution.
 It fills, with a source, the blanks that guessing used to fill.
 Only when no source has it does it ask, and the user's answer lets the call go through.
 Execution is still the goal.

 The point is that you're not only validating whether the tool's inputs are well-formed.
 Before execution you should be able to say why this is running, under what conditions it's allowed, and where each value came from.

-Tool selection accuracy is never going to hit 100%.
-Wrong picks are inevitable, so the first job is a structure where a wrong pick doesn't reach execution.
+> **Tool selection accuracy is never going to hit 100%.
+Wrong picks are inevitable, so the first job is a structure where a wrong pick doesn't reach execution.**

 ## What a blocked call looks like